 Take a minute to think about the specific goals you and your staff have set for your nonprofit.
 Maybe you want to drive donations to a crowdfunding campaign, recruit new peer-to-peer fundraisers, or increase monthly recurring donors.

 While each goal is different, they’re united by a desired outcome—you want a user to take action and support your organization.
 The question is how you’re supposed to encourage this type of user behavior.

-According to Terry Breschi, product design manager at Classy, one answer is to create an environment that makes people want to take action.
+According to Terry Breschi, former product design manager at Classy, one answer is to create an environment that makes people want to take action.
 To his mind, you need to employ a twofold approach to do this.

 First, you must create, implement, and tell a coherent narrative and then you must build empathy with your users’ perspective.
 Below, Terry walks us through how this fits together and how you can start applying behavior design to your organization.

 You need to present a coherent narrative if you want to tell a story that influences someone’s behavior.
 The operative word here is coherent—it can’t be disjointed.

 “Often, I see pages that have no flow to them.
 In those cases, it doesn’t matter what images you use or where the buttons are on your page.
 If people can’t understand what’s going on, they’re going somewhere else.”

 Your narrative is bigger than any one section on your website or Classy page.
 It’s all of them working together.
 From adding a headline image of your nonprofit’s logo, all the way through powerful impact block copy, your entire page needs to show: